friedue/course_RNA-seq2018/Day01/day01_recap.md

 ## QC of RAW READS

-We will make a folder where we are going to keep track of all the different QC steps, so let's start by re-running `FastQC`.
+We will make a folder where we are going to keep track of all the different QC steps, so let's start by running `FastQC`.
 Note that the following file paths assume that you're within the folder `class`, which comes right after your home directory (`~/class`).
 Type `pwd` if you aren't sure where you are.

 ```